openharmony/docs/en/application-dev/reference/apis/js-apis-distributed-data.md

 getEntries(query: Query, callback: AsyncCallback&lt;Entry[]&gt;): void;

-Obtains the KV pairs matching the specified **Query** object.
+Obtains the KV pairs that match the specified **Query** object.
 This method uses an asynchronous callback to return the result.

 -   Parameters